PopescuStefanRadu/learnt/cassandra.md

 There is also a bloom filter, which may sometimes know that a key does not reside in the node.

-There is also a key cache, in case the user asks for the same key, the key cache keeps the SSTable offsetdirectly.
+There is also a key cache (in memory), in case the user asks for the same key, the key cache keeps the SSTable offset directly.

 ### Comapction strategy